 In 1900, American women couldn't vote.
 Vaccines and radio didn't exist.
 It took more than a week to travel from Paris to New York.
 Colonial powers scrambled to conquer Africa.
 Only the world's wealthiest owned automobiles.
 By 1999, the world prepared for a computer problem that might ravage the global economy.
 Daily commercial flights jetted across the Atlantic.
 The Internet, space travel and the ability to clone animals were no longer far-fetched tales of science fiction.
 This year's study helps you understand those changes and, therefore, understand the world today.

 Your 11th Grade homeschool curriculum teams two 18-week courses, American Government and Economics, with a 36-week American Literature course.
 The first offers a view of not only how our government works, but also why it works as it does.
 The second demystifies one of the least understood disciplines in all of academics.
 The third offers a delightful encounter with a catalog of literary classics, including: Adventures of Huckleberry Finn, Black Like Me, Brave Companions and The Grapes of Wrath.

 More great literature awaits, including: Candide, Crime and Punishment and Don Quixote.
 The Iliad and The Odyssey, along with Dante's The Inferno, are also here.
 You'll spend your senior year with some of the best-of-the-best classical literature has to offer.
-There is also a wide selection of History, Science and Math programs available.
+There is also a wide selection of History, Science and Math homeschool curriculum packages available.